OneOverCosine/eng84_week_08/day_01/linux_commands.md

 `pwd` displays the path to the current directory you're working in

+`nano [filname]` opens a file with the given filenam using the nano editor.
+If the file doesn't exist, it's created

+`mv [file_path] [new_file_path]` for moving files.
+Can also rename files using it

+`rm [filename]` used to remove files.
+Can also be used to remove directories
+Example: `rm -r images/` (the `-r` flag means "recursive".
+It allows you to delete directories that contain files)

+`ps` check processes that are running

 ### Wildcards `*`, `?`, and `[]`
 `*` represents any number of unknown characters